GerritCodeReview/k8s-gerrit/operator/README.md

 ### Receiver

-**NOTE:** A Receiver should never be installed in the same GerritCluster as a primary Gerrit to avoid conflicts when writing into repositories.
+**NOTE:** A Receiver should never be installed for a GerritCluster that is already managing a primary Gerrit to avoid conflicts when writing into repositories.

 An example of a Receiver-CustomResource can be found at `k8s/receiver.sample.yaml`.
 To install it into the cluster run: